i-Tom/wc-rest-payment/readme.txt

 For security reasons, We always recommend you use the latest version of WordPress.
 For native REST API support, we recommend you use WordPress 4.7+.
-For WordPress version lower than 4.7, you¡¯ll need to install [WordPress REST API (Version 2)](https://wordpress.org/plugins/rest-api/).
+For WordPress version lower than 4.7, you will need to install [WordPress REST API (Version 2)](https://wordpress.org/plugins/rest-api/).

 = What version of WooCommerce is required? =